Register as a sole trader with HMRC: step-by-step guide

 You must register as a sole trader if you earn more than £1,000 from self-employment in any tax year (6 April to 5 April).

-- Registration deadline: You must register for self-assessment by 5 October after the tax year you became self-employed.
+- registration deadline: 5 October after the tax year you became self-employed

-- Applies to: All self-employment income, including part-time side businesses
+- scope: all self-employment income, including part-time side businesses

 Information you need to register as a sole trader